cmars/juju-charm-mattermost/README.md

 # How to use

-## Basic unsecured mattermost instance
+## Basic insecure mattermost instance

-Deploy and connect Mattermost and PorsgreSQL for a basic Mattermost setup.
+Deploy and connect Mattermost and PorsgreSQL for a basic Mattermost testing setup.

 ```bash
 # Deploy mattermost and postgres